Masticophis

-Masticophis is a genus of colubrid snakes, commonly referred to as whip snakes or coachwhips, which are endemic to the Americas.
-They are characterized by having a long, thin body and are not dangerous to humans.
+Masticophis is a genus of snakes, commonly referred to as whip snakes or coachwhips, in the subfamily Colubrinae of the family Colubridae.
+The genus is endemic to the Americas.
+Member species are characterized by having a long, thin body and are not dangerous to humans.

 Distribution and habitat

 Species of Masticophis are found in the United States, Mexico, Central America, and northern South America.

 Description

-Adults of species in the genus Masticophis may attain a total length (including tail) from 152 cm (5 ft) for M. lateralis to 259 cm (8.5 ft) for M. flagellum.
+Adults of species in the genus Masticophis may attain a total length (tail included) from 1.52 m for M. lateralis to 2.59 m for M. flagellum.
 A distinctive character of this genus is the shape of the frontal scale (the large scale in the center of the upper surface of the head) which is bell-shaped and elongated.
 At the rear of the body, the dorsal scales are arranged in only 13 rows.

 Species and subspecies

-The genus Masticophis contains eleven species that are recognized as being valid, five of which have recognized subspecies.
+The genus Masticophis contains 13 species that are recognized as being valid, six of which have recognized subspecies.